matturry/NaturewatchCameraServer-CommunityDevelopmentEdition/README.md

 # How to install

-Either clone the repository and build software locally, fork the repository and run the Github Actions build or download the latest commit build.
+1. Either clone the repository and build software locally, fork the repository and run the Github Actions build, or download the latest commit build.

-Uncompress the zip file and burn this to an SD card.
+2. Uncompress the built zip file and burn this to an SD card.
 We recommend using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) for this.

 ## Configuring the wifi setup